MUDIT122333/AI-appointment-CRM-Project/README.md

 4. CRM workflow for lead management
 5. Basic voice interaction using browser APIs

+**Assignment brief (Mini AI Lead + CRM System):**
+1. Extract the customer's **name, requirement, and lead status** from a message.
+2. Show **3 available meeting slots** (mock slots acceptable).
+3. After a slot is selected, save the **contact, lead, conversation, and appointment**.
+4. Create a simple **CRM dashboard** where these records can be viewed.
+5. Add a basic **Voice Demo** option (browser microphone/speech or simulated voice flow — real telephone calling not required).
+6. No paid services — free tiers, open-source tools, local models, or mock data only.

 ## Solution Overview

 DISPATCH is a full-stack application that processes customer messages through a rule-based NLP extractor to identify leads, requirements, and meeting requests.
 It provides an intuitive intake workflow for booking appointments and a professional CRM dashboard for managing leads and appointments.